Key Topics for Use in Interviews, Presentations

 In early May 2017, Congress approved legislation that funds federal government operations through this fiscal year, which ends Sept.
 30. The funding bill was signed by President Trump.
 The legislation includes full funding of $200 million for the USDA Market Access Program (MAP) and $34.5 million for the Foreign Market Development (FMD) program, as authorized by the 2014 Farm Bill.

 UPDATE: On May 23, the Trump administration released its FY 2018 budget proposal, which seeks elimination of MAP and FMD.
 These programs have played a critical role in developing international demand for U.S. red meat, and USMEF members are encouraged to contact legislators and urge their continued support for MAP and FMD.
 But members should also keep in mind that this is only the first step in a lengthy congressional budget process, and there is strong, bipartisan support for these programs on Capitol Hill.
-USMEF will report further on this issue as the more details become available and as the FY 2018 budget process moves forward.
+(See below for further updates on this issue as the FY 2018 budget process moves forward.)

 UPDATE: On May 26, 2017, the USMEF Board of Directors unanimously approved a resolution supporting continued funding of MAP and FMD and encouraging organizations that advocate on behalf of U.S. agriculture to make funding these programs a legislative priority.
 The full text of the resolution is available online.